A database needs to be able to receive information for storage and to deliver information on request.

 Retrieving Data in Specific Order

-In a SELECT query, ORDER BY and GROUP BY affect the order in which the data is delivered.
+In a SELECT query, ORDER BY affect the order in which the data is delivered.

 ORDER BY: To sort information, add this phrase to your SELECT query:

-The data is sorted by columnname in ascending order.
-You can sort in descending order by adding DESC before the column name.
+The data is sorted by column_name in ascending order.
+You can sort in descending order by adding DESC after the column name.

 GROUP BY: To group information, use the following phrase: